-A 5-star dream hotel with one of the most romantic views of the Grand Canal and an interior where unique furnishings, true works of art, combine with ultra-modern comfort.
+A 5-star dream hotel with one of the most romantic views of the Grand Canal and an interior where unique furnishings and true works of art combine with ultra-modern comfort.

 (Alice, the artist’s wife to her daughter)

-Gio’s Restaurant & Terrace, a must in Venice, offers the unique experience of eating on the water, among the gondolas, enjoying the sun going down on Punta della Dogana.
-Highly requested, you can book one of the most romantic tables for 2 in Italy: located on a small private panoramic pier, it will give you the opportunity to dine in total privacy, literally immersed in one of the most beautiful views in the world.
+Gio’s Restaurant & Terrace, a must-go in Venice, offers the unique experience of eating literally on the water, among the gondolas, and enjoying the sun going down on Punta della Dogana (also heated in winter).
+Highly requested, you can book one of the most romantic tables for 2 in Italy: located on a small private panoramic pier, it will give you the opportunity to dine in total privacy, immersed in one of the most beautiful views in the world.

 The two bars – the St. Regis Bar, with an Italian-style terrace reminiscent of the magical sets of the 1960s Dolce Vita, and the Arts Bar, an ultra-chic version of the classic American Bars – boast acrobatic bartenders in white double-breasted uniforms that serve amazing cocktails.
 Among the signature drinks, do not miss the Santa Maria Bloody Mary inspired by the legendary Red Snapper based on clarified tomato juice, Absolut Elyx Vodka, horseradish infusion, Verjus du Perigord, drops of spicy and saline tincture, and Grappa Poli.

-The real secret of a fabulous stay?
+The real secret of St. Regis’ fabulous stay?
 The extraordinary, highly qualified staff who will make you truly feel in “your” home on the Grand Canal.
 It is no coincidence that every customer has his own butler assigned.
-A service by St. Regis, for which the famous hotel chain is famous all over the world, wanted by its founder, Colonel John Jacob Astor IV in 1904 when he opened his first St. Regis in New York with the dream of offering the best hotel service in the world.
+A service by St. Regis, for which the famous hotel chain is famous all over the world, that was created by its founder, Colonel John Jacob Astor IV in 1904 when he opened his first St. Regis in New York with the dream of offering the best hotel service in the world.

 Monet stayed at the Britannia, the name of the hotel at the time, in 1908.
 Being his first visit to Venice, he fell madly in love with it, so much so that he started to paint 37 canvases here.
 Among his most famous paintings, we can, in fact, mention the Basilica of Santa Maria della Salute and the Island of San Giorgio Maggiore subjects; that same view, which also inspired the painters Turner and Sargent, which you can enjoy at The St. Regis Venice even just for a coffee or a romantic dinner on the Grand Canal.